 What do you want to achieve from this year?

 What mistakes did you make last year that you can learn from?

 Who do you most want to spend your time with?

 I personally like to walk and listen to acoustic music that sets a tone but isn't intrusive to my thoughts.

-Setting a routine in the new year is so important.
+Setting a routine in the new year is also important.
 Routine grounds us and gives us direction as well as comfort.
 It's the rhythm of your life- don't set the tempo too fast.
 Set a pace you hope to follow consistently.
 Don’t jump into a million new projects all at once just because it’s January.
 The chances are you won’t be able to complete any of them well and you’ll be left feeling disappointed and disheartened by February.
 Take your time to decide what really matters and don't overwhelm yourself with goals and to do lists.
-What might you do in the first 6 months and what can you leave for the second, or even for the next year?
+What might you do in the first 6 months and what can you leave for the second 6, or even for the next year?

 Once I get back on solid ground, the Christmas sparkle has settled and I’m back to work; the new year panic slowly fades away.

 I carve out some much needed solitude each morning by lighting a candle after I wake up in the winter darkness.
 I sit on the sofa, slowly sipping my hot coffee, staring into the flame and thinking whatever thoughts I want to think.
 It calms me for the day ahead and gives me the illusion of having more time.

 Give yourself not just a moment, but a month (or longer if you need) to collect your thoughts on this New Year and I'm sure you'll soon be taking it by storm!